macacanigra-pl/the-mnl-website/docs/user-guide/record.md

 ## Projection

-Projection is an operator that gets one field by a field name.
+Projection is an operator that retrieves a specific field using its name.

 ![workspace](assets/images/record_projection.png){title="Record projection"}